tazama-lf/docs/Technical/Logging/The-Tazama-Logging-Framework.md

 ## Prerequisites

-The logging stack requires some external services.
-Some are optional, but if resources are allowing, it is recommended to set up all of them for the most efficient logging experience
+The logging stack depends on some external services to get up and running

 ### Dependencies